cult-of-coders/meteor-flux/README.md

 filters.get('moreComplexity').subscribe(callback)
 ```

-Nested stores don't propagate update to the parent by default.
+Nested stores don't propagate "updated" event to the parent by default.
 However you can configure them to do so in the constructor:
 ```
 const dispatcher = new Dispatcher({
     'filters': new Store({